florinn/typemoq/README.md

 -------------
 * Strongly typed
 * Auto complete/intellisense support
+* Static and dynamic mocking
+* Mock both classes (with arguments) and objects
 * Control over mock behavior
-* Mock both classes (with arguments) and objects
 * Record and replay expectations
 * Auto sandboxing for global classes and objects
 * Supports ECMAScript 5 and 6